 Now I’ll explain why BOGO deals work wonders for your business.

-Why Are BOGO Deals Effective?
+Why are BOGO Deals Effective?

 BOGO deals work because they tap into how you think about value.
-When you see an offer that gives you something extra—like a free item or a discount on the next one—it feels like you’re getting more than what you paid for.
+When you see an offer that gives you something extra, like a free item or a discount on the next one, it feels like you’re getting more than what you paid for.

 That sense of getting a good deal makes it hard to resist, especially when there’s a time limit.